 LiU researcher Ola Leifler is organising a megagame planned to take place in autumn 2020.
 The game is designed to provide insights into the effects of climate change.

 Ola Leifler and Magnus Persson are distributing orange “Need cards” among several tables in a classroom at Linköping University.
 Each table has a sign with a place name from the Östergötland region of Sweden: Fornåsa, Motala, Borensberg, etc.

-The first trial run of “The Climate Change Megagame” is under way, with the full-scale run scheduled to be played in Linköping on April 24th 2020.
+The first trial run of “The Climate Change Megagame” is under way, with the full-scale run scheduled to be played in Linköping autumn 2020.
 Ola Leifler is head of research, while Magnus Persson is project manager and game designer for this first version.

 “A ‘megagame’ is a large-scale board game that can have hundreds of players”, Ola Leifler, senior lecturer in the Department of Computer and Information Science at Linköping University, explains.

 “The Climate Change Megagame” takes place in Östergötland.
 It starts in 2020 and the scenario may run right up until 2100.
 The participants play various local roles, such as politicians and representatives for the business world.
 At least half of the participants will play the role of local inhabitants.
 As the climate changes, they will be faced with new situations and must take difficult decisions.

 “One aim of the game is to cause participants to consider how we will have to adapt the way we live in response to climate change.
 We also want to know more about decision making in a future characterised by uncertainty about the climate.
 This uncertainty is not just about the physical climate, but also the political climate, where effects such as large-scale refugee movements, and food and water shortages, may have an effect”, says Ola Leifler.